 Many of the companies that offered to process these donated vehicles proved to be dishonest.
 But it was Harry Deutsch who was contacted by the Salvation Army to walk them through the process.
 He paid for the cars and processed the paperwork, and now, under a new name – Cars2Charities – we’re still the same honest, efficient company who knows how to connect public donations with non-profit entities.

 We proudly work with the Salvation Army World Office, helping them, as we do many charities, fulfill their vision.

 It’s amazing how many items can be picked up and contributed to non-profits.
-Individuals can donate a camper to charity, or another vehicle, like a boat or motorcycle.
+Individuals can donate recreational vehicles, or another vehicle, like a boat or motorcycle.
 If you’re a car collector, or you don’t need your golf cart or quad – those can go to the Salvation Army as well.
 A car donation program can even sell a car – running or not!